Trapper Grill at Signal Mountain Lodge: Dining With a View in Grand Teton National Park

 Blueberry Pancakes

 The portions here are large.
-Again, why this place is great after a big hike or a long day’s excursion.
+Again, this is why this place is great after a big hike or a long day’s excursion.
 If you’re not as hungry as the portion size or don’t have a way to store leftovers, they do offer 1/2 orders.
 Less waste, and less on the waist….

 Service

 The service is sloooowww.
 Every time we go here, busy or not, the service is slow.
-The interesting part is, sometimes it is the waitstaff and sometimes I think it is the kitchen staff.
+The interesting part is, sometimes it is the waitstaff, and sometimes I think it is the kitchen staff.
 Something to think about when it comes time to tip your server.

 I tell you of the slow service, not to dissuade you from going, but to prepare your spirit.
-It is something to take into consideration if you are STARVING.
-Something that is tolerable if you are relaxing on the deck and not in a hurry.

 Pro Tip: If the wait time to be seated is long, and longer than you want to wait, go to the hostess stand and place a To-Go Order.
 Take your order to find picnic tables down by the marina.
-You won’t get service, or eat on the deck, but you’ll be outside with a fantastic view.
-Please remember to clean up thoroughly when done as not to attract the bears.
+You won’t get service or eat on the deck, but you’ll be outside with a fantastic view.
+Please remember to clean up thoroughly when done, so as not to attract the bears.
 (Carry out is also good if you are staying at Signal Mountain Lodge and have a room with a view.)

 Sunset seen from Trapper Grill Deck at Signal Mountain Lodge